HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/index.md

 ### Log in with DRAPI

 This option uses the Domino REST API IdP and implements the OAuth process requiring user consent to log in.
-You can log in to the Admin UI by clicking **LOG IN WITH DRAPI**.
+You can log in to the **Admin UI** by clicking **LOG IN WITH DRAPI**.
 Enter you administrator username and password in the **Username** and **Password** fields in the **HCL Domino Login** page, and then click **Login**.

 ![HCL Domino Login](../../assets/images/AdminLogin2.png){: style="height:80%;width:80%"}

-### Log in with your IdP
+### Log in with your external IdP

-This option uses your configured IdP to log in to Domino REST API Admin UI and is only available after performing some configurations.
-For more information on the needed configurations, see
+This option uses your configured external IdP to log in to Domino REST API **Admin UI** and is only available after performing some configurations.
+For more information on the needed configurations, see [Set up Admin UI external IdP login configuration](../../howto/IdP/adminuiidp.md).

-Once configured, a **LOG IN WITH {configured IdP name}** button is available on the Admin UI login page.
-You can log in to the Admin UI by clicking **LOG IN WITH {configured IdP name}**, using your IdP authentication credentials to log in, and following succeeding login instructions.
+Once configured, a **LOG IN WITH {configured IdP name}** button is available on the **Admin UI** login page.
+You can log in to the **Admin UI** by clicking **LOG IN WITH {configured IdP name}**, using your IdP authentication credentials to log in, and following succeeding login instructions.

-The following image shows an example of the Admin UI login page when the user configured their own IdP to log in to Admin UI.
+The following image shows an example of the **Admin UI** login page when the user configured their own IdP to log in to **Admin UI**.

 ![HCL Domino Login](../../assets/images/AdminLogin1.png)

 ## Links

-From the Admin UI, you can access the following:
+From the **Admin UI**, you can access the following:

 - [Schema Management](schemaui.md)